encounterplus/module-packer/README.md

   <img src="./documentation/Tables.jpg" alt="Tables">
 </p>

-A special, right-floating stat block style table can be applied by using the {.}
+A special, right-floating stat block style table can be applied by using the `{.statblock}` attribute

 ```Markdown
 |  My Hero                         ||